 Q: I plan to submit the first five pages of my thesis as a writing sample; do the table of contents and bibliography count toward the 5 page limit?

 A: You may submit excerpts from a longer piece as your writing sample.
 If you choose to do so, please include a brief note that explains the context of the excerpts (for example, explain that it is two chapters of a research thesis that comprises twelve chapters in all) and provides the full title of the piece.
 Please note that multi-authored works are not acceptable.
-A title page, table of contents, or bibliography does not count toward the 5 page limit.
+A title page, table of contents, bibliography, or works cited page does not count toward the 5 page limit.